Hepatitis B vaccine: Recombinant vaccine

 The blood-derived hepatitis B vaccine was withdrawn from the marketplace in 1986, replaced by Maurice Hilleman's improved recombinant hepatitis B vaccine which was approved by the FDA on 23 July 1986.
 It was the first human vaccine produced by recombinant DNA methods.
 For this work, scientists at Merck & Co. collaborated with William J. Rutter and colleagues at the University of California at San Francisco, as well as Benjamin Hall and colleagues at the University of Washington.
 In 1981, William J. Rutter, Pablo DT Valenzuela and Edward Penhoet (UC Berkeley) co-founded the Chiron Corporation in Emeryville, California, which collaborated with Merck.

-The recombinant vaccine is based on a Hepatitis B surface antigen (HBsAg) gene inserted into yeast (Saccharomyces cerevisiae) cells which are free of any concerns associated with human blood products.
+The recombinant vaccine is based on a hepatitis B surface antigen (HBsAg) gene inserted into yeast (Saccharomyces cerevisiae) cells which are free of any concerns associated with human blood products.
 This allows the yeast to produce only the noninfectious surface protein, without any danger of introducing actual viral DNA into the final product.
 The vaccine contains the adjuvant amorphous aluminum hydroxyphosphate sulfate.

-In 2017, a two-dose HBV vaccine for adults, Heplisav-B gained U.S. Food and Drug Administration (FDA) approval.
+In 2017, a two-dose hepatitis B virus vaccine for adults, Heplisav-B gained U.S. Food and Drug Administration (FDA) approval.
 It uses recombinant HB surface antigen, similar to previous vaccines, but includes a novel CpG 1018 adjuvant, a 22-mer phosphorothioate-linked oligodeoxynucleotide.
 It was non-inferior concerning immunogenicity.

 In November 2021, a new hepatitis B recombinant subunit vaccine (Prehevbrio) was approved by the FDA.

 Immunization schedule

-The US CDC ACIP first recommended the vaccine for all newborns in 1991.
-Before this, the vaccine was only recommended for high-risk groups.
-As of the 1991 recommendation for universal newborn Hepatitis B vaccination, no other vaccines were routinely recommended for all newborns in the United States and remains one of the very few vaccines routinely recommended for administration at birth.
+The Advisory Committee on Immunization Practices of the US Centers for Disease Control and Prevention (CDC) first recommended the vaccine for all newborns in 1991.

-The CDC has varying Hepatitis B vaccination schedule recommendations depending on the birth weight of the infant and Hepatitis B status of the birth mother.
-For infants born to mothers with a negative Hepatitis B antigen test, who weight at least 2000 grams, the first Hepatitis B vaccination is recommended in the first 24 hours of life, the second dose between 1 and 2 months, and the third dose between 6 and 18 months.
-For infants born to mothers with a negative Hepatitis B antigen test, who weight less than 2000 grams, the first Hepatitis B vaccination is recommended at 1 months of age or hospital discharge (whichever comes first).
-For infants born to Hepatitis B positive mothers, Hepatitis B vaccine is recommended in the first 12 hours of birth as well as administration of Hepatitis B immune globulin.
-For infants born to mothers with an unknown Hepatitis B status, Hepatitis B vaccination is recommended in the first 12 hours of life.
-For infants born to mothers with positive or unknown Hepatitis B status, a follow up screening is recommended between 9 and 12 months.
+The CDC has varying hepatitis B vaccination schedule recommendations depending on the birth weight of the infant and hepatitis B status of the birth mother.
+For infants born to mothers with a negative hepatitis B antigen test, who weight at least 2000 grams, the first hepatitis B vaccination is recommended in the first 24 hours of life, the second dose between 1 and 2 months, and the third dose between 6 and 18 months.
+For infants born to mothers with a negative hepatitis B antigen test, who weight less than 2000 grams, the first hepatitis B vaccination is recommended at one months of age or hospital discharge (whichever comes first).
+For infants born to hepatitis B positive mothers, hepatitis B vaccine is recommended in the first twelve hours of birth as well as administration of hepatitis B immune globulin.
+For infants born to mothers with an unknown hepatitis B status, hepatitis B vaccination is recommended in the first twelve hours of life.
+For infants born to mothers with positive or unknown hepatitis B status, a follow up screening is recommended between 9 and 12 months.